LynnSpyre/PerfectSyncForCC4/README.md

 ## Release Notes

+### 0.0.4 - 8/3/2022
+* Added Vrchat style vismes scheme as separate facial profile.
+Can be used with the Perfectsync profile.
+Two down, one to go!

 ### 0.0.3 - 8/2/2022
  * Removed all data from the facial profile that isn't arkit related.
 I'm going to create alternate profiles for emojis and vrchat style visemes in the future.
  * Added bone baking for eyes and jaw, which should round out our profile